tidymodels/tidymodels.org/learn/develop/sparse-data/index.html.md

 ## What is sparse data?

 We use the term **sparse data** to denote a data set that contains a lot of 0s.
 Such data is commonly seen as a result of dealing with categorical variables, text tokenization, or graph data sets.
-The word sparse is used to describe how the information is packed in, as we can easily get above 99% percent of 0s in the predictors.
+The word sparse describes how the information is packed.
+Namely, it represents the presence of a lot of zeroes.
+For some tasks, we can easily get above 99% percent of 0s in the predictors.

 The reason we use sparse data as a construct is that it is a lot more memory efficient to store the positions and values of the non-zero entries than to encode all the values.
 One could think of this as a compression, but one that is done such that data tasks are still fast.
 The following vector requires 25 values to store it normally (dense representation).
-This representation will be refered to as a **dense vector**.
+This representation will be referred to as a **dense vector**.

 ```r
 c(100, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 1, 0, 0, 0)